 Is it time for you to order a credit freeze?
 In the wake of the Equifax data breach, perhaps.
 But be warned: A credit freeze could complicate your life if you apply for a mortgage loan.

-The big data breach suffered by national credit bureau Equifax has certainly awaken consumers to the risks of collecting credit information.
+The big data breach suffered by the national credit bureau Equifax has certainly awaken consumers to the risks of collecting credit information.
 After all, Equifax's breach exposed the financial information of more than 143 million customers.

 A credit freeze can help protect you if identity thieves obtain your financial information through data breaches.
 That’s because freezing your credit prevents lenders or financial institutions from accessing your credit reports.
 Freezing your credit can also keep identity thieves from opening accounts or acquiring credit in your name, even if they have gained access to your financial information.

 It’s why legal- and identity theft experts say that credit freezes are the best form of protection for consumers whose personal information has been compromised.
 Other forms of protection, such as fraud alerts issued by the credit bureaus, are not nearly as effective, these experts say.